Moeriki/node-shifting/README.md

 # Shifting

-Shifting allows you to create APIs that supports both callback-style and promises.
+Shifting allows you to create APIs that support both callback-style and promises.

 ## Install